zacharywilliams05/Threat-Hunting-Network-Slowdown/README.md

 ![Screenshot 2 List of RemotePorts being scanned](https://github.com/user-attachments/assets/c513bfd2-b844-4841-947a-dccf8df65a40)

-These results clearly show a pattern of the device port scanning.
-Approximately every 3 seconds, vm-lab-andre at local IP address 10.0.234 checks a well-known port number, increments to the next well-known port, and tries again.
+The KQL query results clearly show a pattern of port scanning.
+Approximately every 3 seconds, "vm-lab-andre" at local IP address 10.0.234 checks a well-known port number, increments to the next well-known port, and tries again.
 This seems to be happening against both internal and external IP addresses.

 # 4. Investigation